 The remuneration policy is consistent across the Legal & General Group and is designed to reward, motivate and retain high performers in line with the risk appetite of the Group.
-Remuneration decisions are reviewed and approved at the Group Remuneration Committee.
+The Group Remuneration Committee is responsible for determining and approving the framework of the remuneration policy for the Group and its subsidiaries.
 Details can be found in the Directors' Report on Remuneration in the Legal & General Group Plc Annual Report and Accounts.